MERCHANT AGREEMENT

 20. Inactive Accounts

-20.2 eCommerce Solutions may terminate the Company’s eCommerce Solutions account without notice if the Company does not have any transaction in its eCommerce Solutions account for a period of one (1) year consecutively.
+20.1 eCommerce Solutions may terminate the Company’s eCommerce Solutions account without notice if the Company does not have any transaction in its eCommerce Solutions account for a period of three (3) months consecutively.
 Upon termination, eCommerce Solutions shall refer to the accounts and/or address information provided by the Company to remit to the Company any funds that eCommerce Solutions is holding in custody for the Company.
 If eCommerce Solutions is unable to complete the payment to the Company, its funds will be subject to the applicable unclaimed property Laws.

 21. Remedies